 Finally, introducing new vaccines and even in case of doubling vaccine prices the share of public health spending that will be required in Moldova will be close to 3% of public financing for health and will be comparable to the levels documented elsewhere [50].
 Therefore affordability and financial sustainability of immunization services may look promising.
 However, looking at financial sustainability of immunization programs in a silo and not taking broader country fiscal context into consideration, may lead to misleading conclusions.
-Namely, in 2016 Moldova is expected to graduate from GAVI and, due to recently introduced New Funding Model (NFM), will also receive significantly reduced financing from the Global Fund to Fight HIV/AIDS, Tuberculosis and Malaria (GFATM) [53].
+Namely, in 2016 Moldova is expected to graduate from GAVI and, due to recently introduced policies, will also receive significantly reduced financing from the Global Fund to Fight HIV/AIDS, Tuberculosis and Malaria (GFATM) [53].
 Currently both donors contribute significant share of financing for public health programs.
 Concurrent reduction/graduation of the assistance from the GFATM and GAVI is expected to significantly increase pressure on the national budget.
-This has been confirmed by the estimates in the Medium Term Budgetary Framework for 2014-2016 [54].
+This has been confirmed by the estimates in the Medium Term Budgetary Framework for 2014-2016 [54] which yet does not account for PCV introduction and is being discussed with the ministry of finance.
 In its budget planning the Ministry of Health expects that graduation from the GAVI and reductions in financing from the GFATM will increase demand on the national budget for public health programs 2.45 times in 2016 compared to 2012 levels.
-Due to limited fiscal space and weak economic growth prospects for the same period [55][56] this could pose significant challenges for the government and may put at risk adequate financing of the immunization, TB and HIV/AIDS programs in this country.
+Due to limited fiscal space and weak economic growth prospects for the same period [55] this could pose significant challenges for the government and may put at risk adequate financing of the immunization, TB and HIV/AIDS programs in this country.